liduanjun/android_vendor_google_emu-x86/BUILDING.md

-## Building ChromeOS Addons
+## Extracting from Google Emulator images
 This repository contains build scripts for the following two flashable ZIPs:

   - Widevine (DRM used in some streaming apps)
-  - Houdini (used to run ARM apps on x86)
+  - libndk_translation (used to run ARM apps on x86)

 There are no pre-built ZIP packages provided by this project.
 However, building the ZIP should always produce the same file.